RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

     file.close();
 }
 ```
-The funtion *listAllFiles()* is used in the setup(), just to show in the serial console the files saves in the Flash memory, such as:
+The funtion *listAllFiles()* is used in the setup(), just to show in the serial console the files saved in the Flash memory.

 ```cpp
 //inside setup()